FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Scene_based_streams.md

 ## Order

 Ambisonics is a technology that encodes sound sources along with full-sphere positional information, as complex interleaved audio files that need decoding before they can be listened to on speakers.
-The lowest order and the simplest form of 3D Ambisonics require 4 channels, conventionally named as:
+The lowest order, order 1, and the simplest form of 3D Ambisonics require 4 channels, conventionally named as:

 - **W** (mono sum)
 - **X** (X-axis information)